ohphaze/ProjectUEX/README.md

-# UEX Multi-User Discord Bot
+# ProjectUEX Multi-User Discord Bot

-A comprehensive, self-hostable Discord bot for **UEX Corp marketplace trading and negotiations**.
+ProjectUEX is a comprehensive, self-hostable Discord bot for **UEX Corp marketplace trading and negotiations**.
 One deployment serves unlimited users with bank-level security and complete privacy options.

 ## 🎯 What This Bot Does